Diseases & Conditions

 After discussing your symptoms and medical history, your doctor will perform a physical examination.
 The exam may include the following tests:

 - Neurological examination.
-A neurological examination will help your doctor determine if you have any muscle weakness or loss of sensation.
-During the exam, he or she will:
+A neurological examination will help your doctor determine if you have any muscle weakness or loss of sensation (feeling).
+During the exam, the doctor will:

 - Check muscle strength in your lower leg by assessing how you walk on both your heels and toes.
 Muscle strength in other parts of your body may also be tested.